Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Housing

 If you are in University-managed accommodation, you must also terminate your accommodation agreement.
+This is a separate process to the withdrawal from study.

 You may also wish to ask Housing about your entitlement to university accommodation on your return the following year.